-Methanol is typically used as a surrogate for BOD as it typically makes up a very large fraction (80 to are the digester area and the multiple effect evaporator systems.
+Methanol is typically used as a surrogate for BOD as it typically makes up a very large fraction (80 to 90%) of the BOD in foul condensate.
+At 20% steaming rates, methanol removal is greater than 90% and TRS removal is over 99%.

+Contaminated condensates are generated in a number of locations in the mill.
+Two of the major areas are the digester area and the multiple effect evaporator systems.
 If the mill were to strip all of the contaminated condensate generated in these two locations, the system would be prohibitive from both an equipment and operation cost perspective.